-Today we’re going to talk about specific stretches for your calves and hamstrings.
-A muscle group that unsurprisingly can become tight and inflexible and cause issues for a lot of runners.
+Calves and hamstrings unsurprisingly can become tight and inflexible and cause issues for a lot of runners.

 Your calves are relatively small muscles and receive the brunt of the force when running, and your hamstrings bend the knee then extend the thigh each stride you take, so it’s easy for them both to become fatigued and tight.

-When focusing on specific muscle groups it’s important to remember not to overstretch or bounce your stretch which can cause more problems.
+Here are some specific stretches for your calves and hamstrings to ease tension and fatigue.
+When focusing on specific muscle groups like these, it’s really important to remember not to overstretch or bounce your stretch which can cause more problems.

 Elevated calf stretch – straight knee